VIJAY7488/Movie-Booking-App/README.md

   Users can pre-plan their schedules in advance, avoiding last-minute rush and sold-out shows.

 This application improves **convenience, accessibility, and efficiency** for both **movie-goers** and **cinema owners**.

+## Authentication & Authorization

+The application uses a **secure, role-based authentication and authorization system** to control access and ensure proper permissions for each user type.

+### User Access Rules

+- Only **valid registered users** can access and use the application.
+- All users must **Sign Up** and **Log In** to use protected features.
+- Authentication is handled using **token-based authentication** (JWT).

+---

+### User Roles & Permissions

+#### Root Admin
+- Created **directly in the database** (no public API endpoint).
+- Has full system access and control.
+- Approves and manages **System Admins** and **Clients**.
+- Can configure global application settings.

+---

+#### System Admin
+- Registered through the application.
+- Requires **Root Admin approval** to activate the account.
+- Manages:
+  - Client (Theatre Owner) approvals
+  - Movies, theatres, and show timings
+  - User feedback and reviews

+---

+#### Client (Theatre Owner)
+- Can register in the system.
+- Account becomes active **only after Admin approval**.
+- Can:
+  - Add and manage theatres
+  - Create movie shows and schedules
+  - Publish offers, discounts, and announcements
+  - View customer feedback and ratings

+---

+#### Customer (Normal User)
+- Can directly register and log in without approval.
+- Can:
+  - Browse movies and show timings
+  - Book tickets
+  - Make online payments
+  - View booking history
+  - Submit reviews and feedback

+---

+### Authentication Flow

+1. User registers based on their role.
+2. Admin approval is required for **System Admins** and **Clients**.
+3. User logs in using valid credentials.
+4. Server issues a **JWT token** on successful login.
+5. Token is used to access protected APIs.
+6. Role-based authorization determines allowed actions.

+---

+### Security Measures

+- Token-based authentication (JWT)
+- Role-based access control (RBAC)
+- Secure password hashing
+- Protected admin-only APIs
+- No public endpoint for Root Admin creation

+This approach ensures **data security, controlled access, and system integrity** across all user roles.